-The building of a great new england clam chowder
+The building of a great New England clam chowder

 Different types of clams